Devansh0908/NASA-APOD-Explorer/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

 ## Changelog

+### Version 3.1.0 (November 2025)
+**Major UI/UX Enhancement Update - New interactive features and dark mode:**

+#### New Features
+- **🎨 Dark/Light Theme Toggle** - Persistent theme switcher with smooth transitions and localStorage support
+- **🔍 Image Zoom & Pan** - Advanced image viewer with:
+  - Mouse wheel zoom (up to 5x magnification)
+  - Click and drag to pan when zoomed
+  - Keyboard shortcuts (+, -, 0 for zoom in/out/reset)
+  - Reset button and zoom level indicator
+- **🎬 Slideshow Mode** - Full-featured slideshow with:
+  - Customizable speed (2s, 3s, or 5s intervals)
+  - Auto-play with play/pause control
+  - Keyboard navigation (arrows, space, esc)
+  - Thumbnail navigation bar
+  - Start from any image in gallery
+- **♾️ Infinite Scroll** - Automatic loading of more APODs as you scroll
+- **🎯 Media Type Filters** - Quick filter buttons for All/Images/Videos with counts
+- **🖼️ Enhanced Gallery Cards** - Hover overlays with zoom and slideshow quick actions

+#### Technical Improvements
+- Implemented React Context API for theme management
+- Added CSS custom properties for theme variables
+- Intersection Observer API for efficient infinite scroll
+- Optimized re-renders with useCallback and proper dependencies
+- Responsive design improvements for all new features

 ### Version 3.0.0 (November 2025)
 **Major upgrade to React 19, Vite 6, and latest dependencies with zero vulnerabilities:**